andrezero/andretorgal.site.old/content/pages/about/story.md

 Not surprisingly, I soon found myself in a suit, making enough money to muddle through early independence.
 But my lack of academic focus through college got me the job I deserved.
 An irrelevant position in a stalling company with antiquated methods and backwards values.

-Despite being no business visionaire, I knew for sure this wasn't the future.
+Despite being no business visionary, I knew for sure this wasn't the future.
 But most importantly, I felt there was nothing I could do to change things around me in such an environment.
 I definitely did not have the skills to do it.
 And definitely, I did not feel the passion.

 ## Referendum